-This will ensure processing order within the collection.
+This will ensure the processing order within the collection.

 PolicyPak Remote Work Delivery Manager guarantees that it will wait for the Run Process to exit, or wait until the post-action PowerShell script is complete before it starts downloading the next item.

-For example, if you use Start-Process from a PowerShell script, and want to wait until the process he created finishes and exits, it is his responsibility to use the wait switch.
+For example, if you use Start-Process from a PowerShell script, and want to wait until the process it created finishes and exits, it is your responsibility to use the wait switch.
 And finally exit and close the script, thus completing it.

 But if your goals are modest, and you simply want to download applications in order, and at the end of each download, run a single installer (either .msi or .exe), then we recommend the "Run Process" method instead of PowerShell.